-This DIY setting spray is made without glycerin for a matte finish that will set your makeup all day long.
-Read on to learn how to make DIY makeup setting spray with natural ingredients.
+This DIY setting spray is made without glycerin for a matte, non-greasy finish that’s ideal for oily skin types.
+Thanks to a unique combination of ingredients, it creates a water-resistant film that keeps your makeup from melting, even during the summer.
+Read on to learn how to make homemade makeup setting spray with natural ingredients.

 The majority of store-bought cleaning sprays contain endocrine disrupting chemicals that can be harmful to your health.
 As well, the synthetic fragrances used in these products can irritate those who are sensitive to scents.
 As someone who suffers from chronic migraines, it’s extremely important to avoid these chemical fragrances as they can trigger a severe migraine headache.

 Learn to make DIY room spray with essential oils.
-This natural recipe uses vodka instead of witch hazel for a long-lasting scent that won’t harm your health.
-No toxic air fresheners needed!
-Read on to learn how to safely scent your home with a homemade room spray.
+Say goodbye to toxic air fresheners!
+This natural recipe uses vodka instead of witch hazel for a truly long-lasting scent.
+No rubbing alcohol.
+Read on to learn how to safely scent your home with a homemade essential oil room spray.